MaoZiming/papers/7-datacenter/72-lightvm.md

 ![alt text](images/72-lightvm/xenstore-bottleneck.png)

 * Protocol is expensive.
 Each operation requires sending a message and receiving an acknowledgement; each triggers a software interrupts.
+  * When the toolstack wants to talk to backend (`dom0`) or the front end VM, it needs to cross the Xen Hypervisor.
 * As we increase the number of VMs, so does the load on this protocol.
 * one fundamental problem with the XenStore is its centralized, filesystem-like API which is simply too slow for use during VM creation and boot, requiring tens of inter- rupts and privilege domain crossings.